 In 2014, after retiring from a career that had nothing to do with clay, I returned to the particular form of expression that ceramics lends itself to.
-Mostly I electric fire but occasionally have opportunity to get pieces into a wood burning kiln.
-That year I was invited to join in the launch of a fantastic, huge, anagama kiln, named Fushigigama (loosely “wonder kiln”), on the campus of the New Hampshire Institute of Art’s (NHIA) Sharon Art Center, in the back woods of rural New Hampshire.
+Mostly I electric fire but occasionally have the opportunity to get pieces into a wood-burning kiln.
+That year I was invited to join in the launch of a fantastic, huge, angama kiln, named Fushigigama (loosely “wonder kiln”), on the campus of the New Hampshire Institute of Art’s (NHIA) Sharon Art Center, in the backwoods of rural New Hampshire.
 (2020 update-the Center has closed and the NHIA is now the New England College Institute of Art and Design.)

 I didn’t have a working studio at the time and made my pieces on a kitchen table, dried them on top of my washing machine, and glazed them on top of the dryer.
 I made a table piece called "Escape Box".
 It is porcelain and has only a bit of a shino glaze on the textured portion of the lid.

 The firing produced a lovely earthy brownish area on the top and some swatches of beautiful black ash on the side, the interior of the bottom, and the exterior bottom.

 The underside of the box reveals the ash of the wood burning, which could reach over 2300 degrees and takes about a week+ for the process, loading, firing, cooling, & unloading.
 That's not counting all the pre/post work -- getting/splitting/stacking wood/repairs, clean up of shelves/posts, and lots of other tasks that go into such a firing.